The Unaccompanied Minor Program

 Some airlines have a limit to how many minors they will allow to travel on one particular flight.
 It is recommended that you call the airline immediately after purchasing your ticket to enroll and pay for the unaccompanied minor program.
 You can call the airline back at a later date and provide the information for the designated pick up and drop off person.

 StudentUniverse will be able to assist with not only ensuring you meet the above rules, but also the airline carrier specific rules.
 PLEASE NOTE: Most airline websites will recognize that your traveler is 14 years of age or younger but will not recognize that the airfare you are purchasing does not meet the unaccompanied minor program rules.

 What happens once/if I decide to purchase the Unaccompanied Minor Program?

-- Once you have a plane ticket & have called the airline to opt in & pay for the unaccompanied minor program, you will need to contact your Travel Coordinator to let them know that your student is traveling as an unaccompanied minor.
+Once you have a plane ticket & have called the airline to opt in & pay for the unaccompanied minor program, you will need to contact us to let us know that your student is traveling as an unaccompanied minor.
 We will place a note in the student's file as well as the flight roster.

-- Should you decide to cancel the service after purchasing it, please notify your Travel Coordinator immediately.
+Should you decide to cancel the service after purchasing it, please notify us immediately.

 While it's generally understood that a passport in hand is the legal consent that a minor may travel internationally & independently above the age of 14, you may still opt for this service for your student if they are age 16 or under.
 Please check with your airline carrier for more information.